-Not quite pudding in a bowl, or a pudding pie; this creative dessert is a chocolate pudding pie in a bar!
+Not quite pudding in a bowl, or a pudding pie; this creative dessert is a sugar free chocolate pudding pie in a bar!
 It is made with creamy dark chocolate keto pudding with a chocolate and almond flour crust.

 Why this recipe is just so good....

-- After my favorite Keto Coconut Cream Pie, chocolate pudding pie is a well loved dessert.
+- After my favorite Keto Coconut Cream Pie, sugar free chocolate pudding pie is a well loved dessert.
 This recipe was inspired by one on fine cooking.
 The pudding bars are adorable (if you can imagine calling pudding adorable), and would look really delicious and unique served at a party or buffet.

 - If you love pudding, you may want to try my Low Carb Cauliflower Rice Pudding and my Sugar Free Banana Pudding.

 - These low carb pudding bars take about the same time and effort as a regular pudding pie.

 - I love the portion control and ease of serving them.
 If you want a clean slice, the best way is to make sure the bars are cold and to use a hot sharp knife lightly wiped off in between slices.

 - The pudding bars have a basic almond flour crust but with a special twist.
 Melted sugar free chocolate is smoothed over the crust and hardens to a delicious chocolate base for the pudding.

 - Choc Zero is my chocolate of choice for this recipe.
 It's low in carbs and does not have any sugar alcohols.
 It uses Monkfruit extract for sweetener.